Dhghomon/easy_rust/README.md

 Now we can give `compare_and_display` different types. `statement` can be a `String`, a `&str`, anything with Display.

-To make generic functions easier to read, we can also write it like this:
+To make generic functions easier to read, we can also write it like this with `where` right before the code block:

 ```rust
 use std::cmp::PartialOrd;